kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most likely diagnosis from the list of options above.

 ### Q1
-A 25-year-old woman with a history of eating disorders and laxative abuse presents with increasing abdominal pain, distension and absolute constipation for 4 days.
+A 25-year-old woman with a history of *eating disorders* and *laxative abuse* presents with increasing *abdominal pain*, *distension* and *absolute constipation* for 4 days.
-#### Answer: F. Crohn's disease - ?
+#### Answer: F. Crohn's disease - *FALSE* - D. Volvulus (*Sigmoid*)
+- Hx of constipation and laxative abuse - linked to &uarr; risk of sigmoid volvulus

 ### Q2
-A 65-year-old man with a 2-month history of altered bowel habit and weight loss presents with a 2-day history of increasing abdominal distension, pain and absolute constipation.
+A 65-year-old man with a 2-month history of *altered bowel habit* and *weight loss* presents with a 2-day history of increasing abdominal distension, pain and *absolute constipation*.
-#### Answer: E. Carcinoma - ?
+#### Answer: E. Carcinoma - TRUE
+- Hx of
+	1. Altered bowel habit, and
+	2. Weight loss, associated with
+	3. Obstruction
+- Carcinoma *until proved otherwise*

 ### Q3
-A 90-year-old woman 5 days post-op following a hemiarthroplasty of the left hip has increasing abdominal distension and pain and has not opened her bowels for 9 days.
+A 90-year-old woman *5 days post-op* following a *hemiarthroplasty* of the left hip has increasing *abdominal distension* and *pain* and has *not opened her bowels* for 9 days.
-#### Answer: A. Paralytic ileus - ?
+#### Answer: A. Paralytic ileus - TRUE
+- Ileus is common in
+	- Post-op patients lying still in bed for lengthy periods, and
+	- Patients undergoing spinal surgery

 ### Q4
-A 46-year-old woman who has previously had a hysterectomy and several episodes of abdominal pain presents with increasing pain, distension and absolute constipation.
-Abdominal X-ray shows distended bowel loops and the biliary tree is outlined.
+A 46-year-old woman who has *previously had a hysterectomy* and *several episodes of abdominal pain* presents with increasing pain, distension and *absolute constipation*.
+Abdominal X-ray shows *distended bowel loops* and the *biliary tree is outlined*.
-#### Answer: B. Adhesions - ?
+#### Answer: B. Adhesions - *FALSE* = G. Gallstone ileus
+- While previous abdominal surgery predisposes to adhesions Past medical history of abdominal pain could represent gallstones
+- **NOTE** Finding of air outlining the biliary tree or gallbladder on X-ray
+	- is characteristic of *gallstone ileus*

-Q5-8: Theme: Investigation of Renal Trauma
+Q5-8: Theme: Investigation of Renal Trauma - LEARN
 ------------------------------------------

 	A. Plain X-ray